Many STIs have no symptoms. It's important to get tested if you think you may be at risk.

 Will I know how long I've had gonorrhoea?

 The gonorrhoea test can’t tell you how long the infection has been there.
 If you feel upset or angry about having gonorrhoea and find it difficult to talk to a partner or friends, don’t be afraid to discuss how you feel with the staff at the clinic or general practice.

 How will I know if the gonorrhoea has affected my fertility?

 Gonorrhoea is just one of many factors that can affect your fertility.
-Most people who’ve had gonorrhoea won’t become infertile and most women won’t have an ectopic pregnancy (see What happens if gonorrhoea isn’t treated?).
+Most people who’ve had gonorrhoea won’t become infertile or have an ectopic pregnancy (see What happens if gonorrhoea isn’t treated?
+In the Treatment section).
 You won’t normally be offered any routine tests to see if you’re fertile unless you or a partner are having difficulty getting pregnant.
 If you’re concerned, talk to your doctor or practice nurse.